-See §15.1.6 for admission requirements to Years 1, 2, and 3.
+See §15.1.7 for admission requirements to Years 1, 2, and 3.

-Students initially apply for admission to the Faculty of Agricultural, Life and Environmental Sciences and are registered in that Faculty for the first three years of the program.
-All qualified Year 3 BSc in Human Ecology/BEd (Secondary) students will be promoted to Year 4 in the Faculty of Education providing a minimum GPA of 2.0 has been achieved, and a minimum of ★90 applicable to the BSc in Human Ecology/BEd program has been successfully completed.
+Students apply for admission to the Faculty of Agricultural, Life and Environmental Sciences and are registered in that Faculty for the first three years of the program.
+All qualified Year 3 BSc in Human Ecology/BEd (Secondary) students will be promoted to Year 4 in the Faculty of Education providing that

+- (1) a minimum AGPA of 2.0 has been achieved, and - (2) a minimum of ★90 applicable to the BSc in Human Ecology/BEd (Secondary) program has been successfully completed.

-- (1) Students in Year 3 must submit an Application for Admission Readmission or Internal Transfer form. - (2) Students in Year 3 who have completed less than ★90 towards the BSc in Human Ecology/BEd (Secondary) program, but who have a GPA of at least 2.0, may remain in the BSc in Human Ecology/BEd (Secondary) program in the Faculty of Agricultural, Life and Environmental Sciences for one additional year.
+Note: Students in Year 3 who have completed less than ★90 towards the BSc in Human Ecology/BEd (Secondary) program, but who have a GPA of at least 2.0, may remain in the BSc in Human Ecology/BEd (Secondary) program in the Faculty of Agricultural, Life and Environmental Sciences for one additional year.